Merci93/AirBnB-Listings-Poland/README.md

 ## Objectives
-This project is aimed at building an ETL pipeline that includes the following:
+The project focuses on building a robust and scalable ETL pipeline that includes:
-1. Data collection - webscraping data from airbnb webpage page, specifically for listings in Poland.
+1. Web scraping Airbnb listings for selected Polish cities
-2. Cleaning and transformation - extracting useful data from the html, and transforming into a Spark dataframe.
+2. Cleaning and transforming raw HTML data into structured Pandas dataframes
-3. Loading into PostgreSQL database via robust FastAPI endpoints.
+3. Loading processed data into a PostgreSQL database via FastAPI endpoints
-4. Orchestrating with Apache Airflow.
+4. Orchestrating workflows with Apache Airflow
-5. Containerization using Docker.
+5. Containerizing all services using Docker
+6. Performing exploratory and explanatory data analysis
+7. Creating business-focused dashboards using Power BI

-## Approach
+## Architecture & Approach
-1. Build a webcrawler to extract data from AirBnB webpage using Selenium and BeautifulSoup to collect data for select cities in Poland.
+1. **Data Extraction**: A web crawler was developed using Selenium and BeautifulSoup to scrape Airbnb listing data for selected cities.
-2. Perform transformations on extracted data and load into PostgreSQL database.
-3. Orchestrating process using Apache Airflow and containerizing using Docker.
-4. Perform exploratory and explanatory analysis to understand price differences between house listings in these cities and also explore the price trend, listing details, ammenities, etc.

-The project is divided into the following stages:
-1. **Data Extraction:** Developed a web scrapping script (using Selenium and Beaustifulsoup frameworks) to perform the ETL process involving data extraction from the and performing necessary transformations.
-The output data is loaded into PostgreSQL staging database.
-2. **Data Cleaning:** Since the first step is focused on data extractions, data cleaning and feature engineering will be performed.
-3. **Exploratory Analysis:** The data will be visualized to understand and derive insights from hidden patterns and trends in the data from different cities and in different months.
-4. **Power BI Visualization:** Using the cleaned data, a dashboard will be created to show the patterns uncovered using appropriate visuals.
-This visualization will enable travellers and tourists make better financial planning based on the season they are visiting Poland and the city they intend to visit, as they will already have an insight to the average cost of an apartment per night.

-The project is containerized using Docker, the scrapping orchestration carried out using Apache Airflow.
-All applications: Airflow and PostgreSQL are containerized using Docker, and interaction with the PostgreSQL database powered by a robust FastAPI backend.
+2. **Data Transformation & Cleaning**: Extracted HTML data is parsed, cleaned, and transformed into structured formats using Pandas, including feature engineering and data validation.
+3. **Data Loading**: Cleaned data is loaded into a PostgreSQL database through a robust FastAPI backend to ensure secure and scalable ingestion.
+4. **Orchestration**: Apache Airflow is used to orchestrate the entire ETL workflow, ensuring reliable scheduling and monitoring.
+5. **Containerization**: All components (Airflow, PostgreSQL, FastAPI) are containerized using Docker for portability and reproducibility.
+6. **Analysis & Visualization**: Exploratory and explanatory analysis is performed to uncover pricing trends, listing characteristics, amenities distribution, and seasonal variations.
+Results are visualized using Power BI dashboards.

 ## Data
-The following data were collected from the listings available for each city:
+The following attributes are extracted for each listing:
 - Apartment Id
 - Apartment name/title
 - Location/City